ikosmidis/MEstimation.jl/docs/src/index.md

 ## Package description

-**GEEBRA** is a Julia package implements ``M``-estimation for statistical models, either by solving estimating equations or by maximizing inference objectives, like [likelihoods](https://en.wikipedia.org/wiki/Likelihood_function) and composite likelihoods (see, [Varin et al, 2011](http://www3.stat.sinica.edu.tw/statistica/oldpdf/A21n11.pdf),
+**GEEBRA** is a Julia package that implements ``M``-estimation for statistical models, either by solving estimating equations or by maximizing inference objectives, like [likelihoods](https://en.wikipedia.org/wiki/Likelihood_function) and composite likelihoods (see, [Varin et al, 2011](http://www3.stat.sinica.edu.tw/statistica/oldpdf/A21n11.pdf),